-Your employer's plan (statutory, equivalent or better-than-statutory) determines how much benefit you will receive each week, how long you will be paid, and whether
+Your employer's plan (statutory, equivalent or better-than-statutory) determines how much benefit you will receive each week, how long you will be paid, and whether you have to serve a waiting period.

 - 1. If your employer has a statutory plan; i.e., a plan which provides benefits according to minimum benefit standards, you are entitled to: - a. cash benefits up to 58% of your average weekly wage rounded to the next higher dollar, but not more than the maximum weekly benefit amount annually set by DCD.